hersle/SymBoltz.jl/presentation/draft.md

  (k^2)*(-Ψ(t) + Φ(t))*ϵ ~ 12Π(t)*(a(t)^2)*π*ϵ
 ```

+- \small Give equations to a modeling library and benefit.

 # Example: add $w₀wₐ$ dark energy: SymBoltz

-Everything related to one species should be in one place:
+- Everything related to one species should be in one place:

 \tiny